 How Can Corneal Irregularities Be Treated?

 Traditional soft contact lenses cannot correct vision, as the lens merely takes on the irregular shape of the eye surface.
-Similarly, regular eyeglasses provide improvement only for moderate astigmatism; however, in high irregular astigmatism, eyeglasses are not able to correct the condition.
+Similarly, regular glasses provide improvement only for moderate astigmatism; however, in high irregular astigmatism, glasses are not able to correct the condition.

 Corneal erosion may be treated with medication, such as antibiotics, lubricating eye drops, or ointments, to repair damage to corneal tissue.
 Laser treatment may be applied, or, in severe cases, a corneal transplant may be required.

 Rigid Gas Permeable (RGP) lenses for Corneal Dystrophies